athiththan11/FHIR-to-Swagger/README.md

 for example:

-If you need the `Coverage` resource inside the directory where you are executing
+Execute the following command from the root directory of the tool to generate the swagger definition for `Coverage` resource.
+This will generate the swagger definition inside the same tool directory

 ```shell
 fhir-to-swagger Coverage .